Prunus serrulata

 - 'Ukon' - young leaves pale bronze, flowers semi-double, large, yellowish white or light green with pink center

-- Sometimes cultivars are grafted on to Prunus serrula, Birchbark Cherry, at a height of about 5 ft to produce a tree with showy flowers and showy bark.
+- Cultivars are often grafted on to a rootstick of Prunus avium (wild or sweet cherry), but more recently on to Prunus serrula (Birchbark Cherry), at a height of about 5 ft to produce a tree with showy flowers and showy bark.

 - Oregon State Univ. campus: south (west) side of the Memorial Union ('Mt.
 Fugi'); front of Bexell ('Kanzan').